-Integration and exclusivity costs represent payment to partners for access and/or exclusivity.
+Integration and exclusivity costs represent payments to partners for access and/or exclusivity.
 These payments are usually made in lump sums and expensed over the term of the contracts.
 These expenses are an important part of our ability to expand our network and increased in 2020 as a result of new agreements signed.

 The purchase price allocations for both of our recent acquisitions included potential additional consideration to be paid if certain revenue levels are achieved in 2019, 2020, and 2021.
 That liability is required to be adjusted to fair value each quarter.
-The increase in the fair value of contingent consideration in 2019 related to our acquisition of CareSpeak Communications in 2018.
+The increase or decrease in the fair value of contingent consideration in 2019 related to our acquisition of CareSpeak Communications in 2018.
 The maximum amount of potential contingent consideration related to CareSpeak was recorded as of December 31, 2019 and we still expect the maximum amount to be paid.
 The increase in contingent consideration in 2020 relates to our acquisition of RMDY Health, Inc. in 2019.
-We currently expect to pay \$3.75 million of contingent consideration related to the RMDY Health acquisition, up from the \$3.72 million recorded at the time of acquisition.
+The amount due under the RMDY agreement was finalized and paid in 2020, so there will be no future adjustments to the contingent purchase payable.